Ford Fiesta hatchback review

 - Top models are expensive

 The latest Ford Fiesta doesn't look that different from the old one, which it replaced in 2017.
 Given there wasn’t much wrong with that car, a model that had been on sale for nine years, it’s perhaps unsurprising there weren’t more major changes.
-After all, Ford wouldn't want anything too radical sending disillusioned buyers into the arms of manufacturers like Vauxhall and Volkswagen, who make rivals to the Fiesta in the form of the Corsa and Polo respectively.
+After all, Ford wouldn't want to risk sending buyers into the arms of manufacturers like Vauxhall and Volkswagen, who make rivals to the Fiesta in the form of the Corsa and Polo respectively.